DataDaneHQ/Pona_Kaka/README.md

 ![Canva Presentation Home Page](Images/Canva_Presentation_Home_Page.png)

 ***Please Note:*** *While my involvement and all project deliverables are complete, the final report is pending submission to the funder, and the findings will first be shared with the participants.
-Until then, I am unable to share any "Contents" items, findings, or full details of the project.
+Until then, I am unable to share any "Objectives" items, findings, or full details of the project.
+Additionally, due to privacy limitations, not all "Objectives" documents will be posted once given the green light to share the project.
 Estimated completion date - December 2024.*

 <br>